 Dental X-rays

 The cost of dental X-rays is something you have to consider for simple extractions.
 Your dental professional will need to inspect your teeth, the surrounding structures and tissues, and the direction of root growth.
-Extractions cannot be performed without a recent X-ray.
+Extractions cannot be performed without an X-ray image taken recently.

 A radiograph can also help detect impaction and crowding.
 What’s more, they can help visualize third molars and enable the dentist or orthodontist to see them in 3D.